 Imitating Nature to Decrease Future Flooding

-A $450,000 NOAA grant was used to ID alternative erosion-control approaches and where sea level rise is mostly likely to impact salt marsh.
+The Takeaway: A $450,000 NOAA grant was used to ID alternative erosion-control approaches and where sea level rise is mostly likely to impact salt marsh.

 New Jersey coastal communities used a NOAA grant of over $450,000 after Superstorm Sandy to identify nature-based ways of increasing community resilience.
 Communities were introduced to hard erosion-control structure alternatives.
 Community-specific information about nature-based techniques were developed.
 At least 19 communities are using this information to move forward on innovative shoreline initiatives.